mr-mocap/cppdotnet/README.md

       should help enforce not being able to modify it easily.
     * **Return std::string in cases where I actually generate a temporary string in a function.**
-      Returning a std::string_view would be asking for trouble here.Unfortunately, this means that there is an inconsistency in return value types for strings as it will depend upon the implementation of the function as to what to return (string_view vs string).
+      Returning a std::string_view would be asking for trouble here.
+Unfortunately, this means that there is an inconsistency in return value types for strings as it will depend upon the implementation of the function as to what to return (string_view vs string).
       String-like objects can be constructed from either a string_view or string, so it should be fairly transparent.